GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 The metaclass File has the following attributes:

 * *title: string* - In case of a file, the title is the absolute or relative URL.
-* *description: string | LanguageValue[]* - A human readable description for documentation purposes.
+* *description: MultilanguageText[]* - A human readable description for documentation purposes.
 * *type: string* - The file's media type (formerly MIME-type) according to https://www.iana.org/assignments/media-types/media-types.xhtml.
+* *url: string* - An absolute or relative URL to the file.
+If missing, the title applies.